raspberrypilearning/create-your-own-world/en/step_2.md

 point in direction ()
 ```

-Duplicate the code you have used to go up, but change these two blocks to make the `player` sprite move down.
-Do the same for moving right.
+Duplicate the code that makes the `player` sprite move upwards, and change these two blocks to make the sprite move down.
+Duplicate the code again, and change it to make the sprite move to the right.

 --- /hint ---
 --- hint ---
 Here is how your code should look: